Douglas C-54 Skymaster: Accidents and incidents

+Experimental "tank drop" (1943)

+On 9 July 1943, USAAF C-54A 41-37271 crashed in a mid-air collision with a C-40A at Wright Field, Ohio.
+While para-dropping a Studebaker T-24 Weasel which was slung under the fuselage, the C-54 collided with the C-40A photographic chase plane.
+Three of the five crew of the C-54A and all five aboard the C-40A were killed.

+1946 American Overseas Airlines Douglas DC-4 crash

+On October 3, 1946, an American Overseas Airlines (AOA) Douglas C-54 aircraft named Flagship New England crashed soon after take-off from Stephenville, Newfoundland, killing all 39 people on board.
+It was, at the time, the deadliest aircraft crash on Newfoundland soil.

 Crashing in the sea (1947)

-On 3 July 1947: US Army Air Force C-54G 45-519 crashed in the Atlantic 294 mi off Florida after a loss of control caused by turbulence from a storm, killing the six crew.
+On 3 July 1947, US Army Air Forces C-54G 45-519 crashed in the Atlantic 294 miles off Florida after a loss of control caused by turbulence from a storm, killing the six crew.

 Massachusetts crash (1948)

 On 14 May 1948, an army transport plane flying through a rainstorm crashed in Northampton, Massachusetts, killing the three crew members aboard.

 Disappearance (1950)

 On 26 January 1950, a C-54D operated by the United States Air Force disappeared during a flight between Anchorage-Elmendorf Air Force Base (Alaska) and Great Falls Air Force Base (Montana) with a crew of eight and 36 passengers (34 service personnel and two civilians).
+Its last radio call was over Snag, Yukon.
 No trace of the aircraft or its occupants has ever been found.

+Attack

+On June 25, 1950, North Korea invaded South Korea.
+North Korean fighter aircraft attacked airfields at Kimpo and Seoul, the South Korean capital, destroying one USAF C-54 on the ground at Kimpo Air Base.

 Crashed (1950)

-On 19 September 1950, a U.S. Navy C-54 en-route to Korea crashed into the sea approximately one minute after takeoff from Kwajalein Atoll, Marshall Islands.
+On 19 September 1950, a U.S. Navy C-54 en route to Korea crashed into the sea approximately one minute after takeoff from Kwajalein Atoll, Marshall Islands.
 The aircraft had 26 personnel aboard including eleven nurses.
 There were no survivors.